DoD-Platform-One/gitlab-runner/docs/README.md

 #### Troubleshooting Tips

-The gitlab-runner is configured to clone the repository from the gitlab webservice via the "clone_url" setting so the runner clones from the same endpoint it uses to register with the gitlab webservice API which is the gitlab-webservice kubernetes service in the gitlab namespace.
+The gitlab-runner is configured to clone the repository from the gitlab webservice via the "clone_url" setting sqo the runner clones from the same endpoint it uses to register with the gitlab webservice API which is the gitlab-webservice kubernetes service in the gitlab namespace.
 If gitlab webservice is behind HTTPS ingress then within the values.yaml file "certSecretName" can be populated with certificate and key files if there are certificate issues when cloning.